AgapegifT/climate-impact-capstone/README.md

-# 🌍 Climate-Induced Rainfall Extremes & Agricultural Risk in MENA
+# 🌍 Climate-Induced Rainfall Extremes & Agricultural Risk in East Africa
 This capstone project explores how climate change impacts extreme rainfall patterns across the Middle East and North Africa (MENA), using CHIRPS-based exceedance probability data.
 The goal is to help identify risk-prone regions and support climate resilience and agricultural planning.

 ---